New Handrail Costs

 A Handrail that’s attached to the wall with brackets will be easy to remove.
 Simply unscrew the brackets from the Handrail, remove the handrail and then unscrew the brackets from the wall.

-Checklist – Hiring a Contractor to Install a Handrail
+Checklist: Hiring a Carpenter to Install a Handrail

-• Can you include the removal of my old Handrail in your quote? (if you have an old one installed)
+• Will they include the removal of your old handrail in your quote?
+If you have an old handrail installed, check that the removal of this will be included in the cost.

 FAQs